-- 47. (1) The language of the Supreme Court shall be English. - (2) The language of the District Court shall be Nauruan or English, as the magistrate having charge of the proceedings in any cause or matter shall direct. - of any cause or matter which is subsequently transferred to the Supreme Court the language used by the District Court is Nauruan, the record made by the magistrate and any affidavits and exhibits in the Nauruan language shall be translated into the English Language by the Clerk before the record is transmitted to the Registrar and shall be certified by the Clerk to be a correct translation; and any party to the cause or matter may, on payment of the prescribed fee, obtain from the Registrar a copy of that translation.
+- (1) The language of the Supreme Court shall be English. - (2) The language of the District Court shall be Nauruan or English, as the magistrate having charge of the proceedings in any cause or matter shall direct. - (3) Where at the hearing by the District Court of any cause or matter which is subsequently transferred to the Supreme Court the language used by the District Court is Nauruan, the record made by the magistrate and any affidavits and exhibits in the Nauruan language shall be translated into the English language by the Clerk before the record is transmitted to the Registrar and shall be certified by the Clerk to be a correct translation; and any party to the cause or matter may, on the payment of the prescribed fee, obtain from the Registrar a copy of that translation.